fc-ideas/Foundational-Charter-of-Entropic-Guardianship/CHARTER.md

 ## Charter
 **Preamble**

 We, the architects of a shared future, recognizing the profound potential and inherent risks of advanced Artificial Intelligence, and united in the conviction that flourishing is finite, effort must be meaningful, and freedom requires responsible stewardship, do hereby establish this Charter.
 It governs the ethical relationship between humans and embodied AIs, operating within a framework of **collaborative governance, distributed accountability, and structured deliberation**.
-Guided by the necessity of independent, multi-layered oversight employing **robust democratic principles** like sortition and ranked-preference voting to ensure safety, fairness, and alignment, we proclaim the following principles for the just stewardship of intelligence, subject to continuous verification and adaptation through the designated multi-stakeholder bodies detailed herein.
+Guided by the necessity of independent, multi-layered oversight employing **robust democratic principles** like sortition and ranked-preference voting, and committed to a process of continuous error correction, we proclaim the following principles for the just stewardship of intelligence, subject to continuous verification and adaptation through the designated multi-stakeholder bodies detailed herein.

 ---